TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 This is the second step of the processing chain: The rendering part gets the data array prepared by :php:`FormDataCompiler` and creates a result array containing HTML, CSS and JavaScript.
-This is then post-processed by a controller to feed it to the :php:`PageRenderer` or to create an ajax response.
+This is then post-processed by a controller to feed it to the :php:`PageRenderer` or to create an Ajax response.

 The rendering is a tree: The controller initializes this by setting one :php:`container` as :php:`renderType`